antiDigest/Implementation/cs6301/ReadMe.txt

 2.Find the fibonacci numbers
 test: java cs6301.g1025.Fibonacci
 3.MergeSort
+Implemented all the different version of merge sort for comparison
 test: java cs6301.g1025.MergeSort
 4.BinarySearch
 Modified the Binary search to get the index.